electricSoda/competitive-coding/README.md

 - I use C++11 (might switch to 17)
 - Mingw-w64 for G++ (CLang for macOS when I'm using mac)
-- I use Git Bash's vim (I know I'm weird) but the packages I use should still apply
+    - Installation for my architecture (windows 64 bit) here: [sourceforge.net](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/rubenvb/gcc-4.8-release/)
-  - I'm pretty sure Git Bash uses NeoVim
+- I use Git Bash's NeoVim (I know I'm weird) but the packages I use should still apply

 ## Vim